leogx9r/DiscordCrypt/README.md

 In addition to this, rich embeds provide a nicer means of conveying and formatting the encrypted messages that standard messages do not as well as making the plugin itself detect encrypted messages easily.

-We however do support non-embedded messages but it is only used as a means to avoid users having their embed permissions globally revoked and it does not offer the same look or feel that standard encrypted messages do.
+We however do support non-embedded messages as a means to avoid users having their embed permissions globally revoked and it does not offer the same look or feel that standard encrypted messages do.

-By default, however, the plugin will use embeds but warns users about this in the settings menu.
+By default, the plugin will NOT use embeds and warns users about this in the settings menu.

 # Known Limitations And Bugs